 Instructions to TGah Editor: Change this paragraph as follows (@802.11ah D1.1): (#484)

 If dot11QMFActivated is false or not present for a QoS STA, a QoS STA should send individually ad-dressed Management frames that are addressed to a non-QoS STA using the access category AC_BE and shall send all other Management frames using the access category AC_VO, whether or not it is associated with a BSS or there is a QoS facility in the BSS.
 If dot11QMFActivated is false or not present for a QoS STA, a QoS STA that does not send individually addressed Management frames that are addressed to a non-QoS STA using the access category AC_BE shall send them using the access category AC_VO.
 Management frames are exempted from any and all restrictions on transmissions arising from admission control procedures.
 If dot11QMFActivated is true for a STA, the STA shall send Management frames as described in 10.26 (Quality of-service management frame (QMF)).
 BlockAckReq and BlockAck frames shall be sent using the same access category as the corresponding QoS Data frames.
-PS-Poll frames with a Duration/ID field that contains an AID value shall be sent using the access category AC_BE (to reduce the likelihood of collision following a Beacon frame) and are exempted from any and all restrictions on transmissions arising from admission control procedures.
-When the first frame in a frame exchange sequence is an RTS or CTS frame, the RTS or CTS frame shall be transmitted using the access category of the corresponding QoS Data/QoS Null frame(s) or AC_VO for management frames.
-When the first frame in an exchange from an S1G STA is a PS-Poll frame, the STA shall transmit the PS-Poll frame using the access category AC_VO by default, unless the overridden PS-Poll ACI subfield in the Update EDCA Info field in an EDCA Parameter Set element, received from the AP with which the S1G STA is associated, indicates a different access category for sending PS-Poll.
+PS-Poll frames generated by a non-S1G STA shall be sent using the access category AC_BE (to reduce the likelihood of collision following a Beacon frame) and are exempted from any and all restrictions on transmissions arising from admission control procedures.
+When the first frame in a frame exchange sequence is an RTS or CTS frame, the RTS or CTS frame shall be transmitted using the access category of the corresponding QoS Data/QoS Null frame(s) or AC_VO for management frames.The S1G STA shall transmit the frame that is a PS-Poll, SF-Poll or NDP PS-Poll frame using the access category AC_VO by default, unless the overridden PS-Poll ACI subfield in the Update EDCA Info field in an EDCA Parameter Set element, received from the AP with which the S1G STA is associated, indicates a different access category for sending PS-Poll frames.
+After reception of the EDCA Parametern Set element from the AP with which it is associated, an S1G STA, that does not implement a single AC, shall transmit the frame using the access category indicated in the PS-Poll ACI subfield.
+An S1G STA that implements a single AC transmits all the frames (including PS-Poll, SF-Poll and NDP PS-Poll frames) using the same access category AC_BE as described in 9.20.2.1.

 Control Wrapper frames shall be sent using the access category that would apply to the carried control frame.